Pennsieve/processor-pre-external-files/README.md

 To run tests:

+1. `cd service`
-` go test ./...`
+2. ` go test ./...`

 To run integration test:

 1. Copy `dev.env.example` to `dev.env`
+2. Copy `config.json.example` to `config.json`
-2. Run `./run-integration-test.sh dev.env`
+3. Run `./run-integration-test.sh dev.env`

-The `EXTERNAL_FILES` value in `dev.env.example` contains several https://httpbin.org URLs which will download json files that can be used to verify that query params and authentication are being handled correctly.
+The config in `config.json.example` contains several https://httpbin.org URLs which will download json files that can be used to verify that query params and authentication are being handled correctly.

-If you wish to test with other external files, then edit the value of `EXTERNAL_FILES` in `dev.env` and run `./run-integration-test.sh dev.env` again.
+If you wish to test with other external files, then edit the contents of `config.json` and run `./run-integration-test.sh dev.env` again.